-Written in 1930, this song of heartbreak, yearning and devotion is considered an essential part of the standard repertoire by jazz musicians, and is a favourite of singers and instrumentalists alike.
+Written in 1930, this tale of heartbreak, yearning and devotion is considered an essential jazz standard by musicians, and is a favourite song of singers and instrumentalists alike.

 It is relatively harmonically complex, one of its distinguishing features being the fact that its ‘bridge’ (the ‘B’ in its AABA structure) begins in the key of D major, half a step up from the D flat major home key.

 The composer, Johnny Green, wrote various other songs that have become jazz standards, including ‘Out of Nowhere’ and ‘I Cover The Waterfront’.

 Classic version of Body & Soul: Coleman Hawkins

 Hawkins’ two choruses (available to hear on various compilation albums) are shockingly modern for 1939, when this landmark recording was made.

 Considered by many to be the father of the tenor saxophone in jazz, his dense, chromatic lines foreshadow bebop, which would become the dominant style over the course of the following decade or so.

 The recording is unusual in that he barely refers to the melody, so to hear the song a little closer to the way in which the composer intended, try Ella Fitzgerald’s version from Ella Swings Gently with Nelson.

 John Coltrane’s recording from Coltrane’s Sound is played faster with a lilting feel and various harmonic twists.
 This is one of the most recorded songs of all time, and many of the great artists of jazz and popular song have tackled it at some point in their careers.SaleBody & Soul: Essential Cuts 1939-1949